lrghust/simple-gossip-database-example/README.md

 ### 2.4 Database Replica Node
 The database replicas synchronize the state and reach consensus by **gossip** protocol.
+A new replica can add to the system directly by running this file.

 #### Gossip
 The gossip protocol implemented here includes two behaviors: